hai-vr/modular-fury-please-behave/README.md

 ﻿Modular Fury, Please Behave!
 =====

-Barges into Modular Avatar and VRCFury compatibility issues by turning VRCFury into a NDMF plugin.
+Barges into Modular Avatar and VRCFury compatibility issues by turning VRCFury into a NDMF plugin using Harmony patching.

 ## What does this do?